iammck/ECalculon/README.markdown

 #About
 The ECalculon project is for experimenting and learning continuous integration concepts and techniques for Android software development.
 My goal with this project is to use a combination of Travis-CI and Google's AndroidPublisher Api to deliver application updates to testers and users via google play.

-My secondary learning goals include
+My secondary learning goals include gaining skills and knowledge about Gradle and its DSL, Android Gradle plugin and its DSL, Groovy programming language, YAML, markdown, Android application programming, esspresso.

-The application is a simple calculator named after Calculon, a famous robot.
-It uses the support library and is a fragment activity.
+The application is a simple calculator named after Calculon the famous robot actor from *All My Circuts*.
+The application uses the support library and is a fragment activity.
 There are several integration tests using junit.
 Those that test the UI also use espresso 2.

 #Travis-ci
 This project uses Travis-Ci as the continuous integration service.
 Travis-CI has integrated support for github.
 When pushes are made to the repo, the service is triggered into building the project with a Webhook.
 The service uses the .travis.yml file found under the root directory.
 This file is used to customize the build including when to trigger builds.